Have you ever wondered…

 RTEM is a collaboration among The University of Missouri, University of North Carolina at Greensboro, University of Texas at Austin, SRI International, and Teachers Development Group.

-RTEM is funded by the National Science Foundation (DRL–1316653) but the opinions expressed do not necessarily reflect the views of the supporting agency.
+RTEM is funded by the National Science Foundation (DRL–1316653 and 1712560) but the opinions expressed do not necessarily reflect the views of the supporting agency.

 Ryan’s Thinking About Fractions